stahta01/wxCode_components/trunk/wxCode/components/treelistctrl/website/Readme.txt

   - Added: resource files / XRC support [#3103099 --thanks Pascal Potvin]
   - Added: sample program now shows HitTest() output on middle-click
   - Added: can now change parent with SetItemParent(), sample demonstrates this with drag&drop [feature#3429784]
+  - Added: support for wxWidgets 2.9 with separate 'wxCode' namespace

 * treelistctrl_1104.zip
   - Fixed: position of editor when a column is hidden [wxPack]